Consensys/mythx-docs/docs/source/main/mythx-for-developers.rst

   };

 For now `truffle.js` needs to be adjusted for each project.
-However, changes to truffle are planned so that in the future you can specifiy this globally.
+However, changes to truffle are planned so that in the future you can specify this globally.

 3. Set `MYTHX` environment variables.